 Since the program began in 2016, more than 15,000 plants have been distributed to 86 different schools and community groups, including neighborhood associations and community centers.
 Click on the button below for an interactive map of projects that have received plants from this program.

 Find out how to apply to receive free plants (PDF) from this program.
-This is the application for our spring 2021 cycle.
-Applications are due February 1, 2021.Map of Projects Spring 2021 Application
+This is the application for our summer 2021 cycle.
+Applications are due July 20, 2021.Map of Projects Summer 2021 Application

-Anyone can volunteer for this program.
+Anyone can volunteer for this program as long as you have some outdoor space available.
 Volunteers participate in a half day training in the fall to learn more about the program and how to grow native plants.
 The growing process takes place outside - no indoor growing lights or equipment is required.
 The volunteer grows and cares for the seedlings and returns them to us to distribute.
 We ask that the volunteer provide the potting mix if able.
-If you are interested in volunteering or learning more, email email@example.com.
+If you are interested in volunteering or learning more, email firstname.lastname@example.org.